- Written by: TheoAmass

 The 2026 Interview Pivot

-Don't wait for the rejection letter to realize your ties are weak.
+Do not wait for a rejection letter to discover that your home ties were weak.
+Preparation is cheaper than reapplication.

 GET THE VISA INTERVIEW MASTERY KIT